core-wg/senml-spec/draft-jennings-core-senml.md

 Sum
 : Integrated sum of the
 values over time.
 Optional.
-This attribute is in the units specified in the Unit value multiplied by seconds (e.g., velocity ("m/s") becomes meter ("m")).
+This attribute is in the units specified in the Unit value multiplied by seconds.

 Time
 : Time when value was